elijah-potter/harper/harper-ls/README.md

 If you happen to use [`mason.nvim`](https://github.com/williamboman/mason.nvim), installation will be pretty straightforward.
 `harper-ls` is in the official Mason registry, so you can install it the same way you install anything through Mason.

-If you __don't__ install your LSPs through Mason, we also have binary releases are available on [GitHub](https://github.com/elijah-potter/harper/releases).
+If you __don't__ install your LSPs through Mason, we also have binary releases available on [GitHub](https://github.com/elijah-potter/harper/releases).

 Finally, if you have [Rust installed](https://www.rust-lang.org/tools/install), you're in luck!
 To install `harper-ls`, simply run: